QuantumIntelligenceSociety/QIO/README.md

 - **Phase 4**: Artificial Ultraintelligence (AUI) — the asymptotic limit of cognitive capability

 We are currently in phase 1/4.
-Getting from phase 1 to phase 4 may be achieved before 2030 (5 years from this project's inception), but we are confident that we may be the world's first to achieve true AUI.
+Getting from phase 1 to phase 4 may be achieved before 2030 (5 years from this project's inception), but we are confident not only that quantum AUI is coming soon, but that we may be the world's first to achieve true AUI.